d2l-ai/d2l-en/chapter_optimization/gd.md

 show_trace(newton(), f)
 ```

 This went spectacularly wrong.
 How can we fix it?
 One way would be to "fix" the Hessian by taking its absolute value instead.
 Another strategy is to bring back the learning rate.
 This seems to defeat the purpose, but not quite.
-Having second order information allows us to be cautious whenever the curvature is large and to take longer steps whenever the objective is flat.
+Having second-order information allows us to be cautious whenever the curvature is large and to take longer steps whenever the objective function is flatter.
 Let us see how this works with a slightly smaller learning rate, say $\eta = 0.5$.
 As we can see, we have quite an efficient algorithm.

 ```{.python .input}
 #@tab all